Mansi232323/Retail-Sales-Analytics-Dashboard-using-Excel-Power-Pivot-DAX/README.md

 * Multiple Store Locations
 * Multiple Sales Channels

-The dataset is organized into separate fact and dimension tables to support efficient analytical processing.
+The dataset is divided into fact and dimension tables to create a structured analytical environment.

 ---